laurencw348/applewebsite/documents/design-journey.md

 - **Re-design choices**
   - In order to make it easier for users to quickly find the contact info in an emergency, I will also include a 'Contact Us' button at the top of the 'Directions and Parking' page.
 I think this is eswpecially important for the mobile version, since users have to scroll quite a bit before then get the the contact info in the footer.

+**Task 2:You are at the Apple Festival and want to find out when your favorite band, 'Rock Around', is playing.**
 - **Did you evaluate the desktop or mobile design?**
   - Pick one: Mobile
 - **How did the user do?
 Did they meet your expectation?**